Letting your cat outside

 When can I let my cat go outside?

-If you have adopted an adult cat you will be advised to keep them in for 4 weeks.
+If you've adopted an adult cat, you'll be advised to keep them in for 4 weeks.
 Some cats will tolerate this period well, but others will look to go outside sooner.
-It is best to stick to this timescale if you can, particularly if they have shown signs of anxiety.
+It is best to stick to this timescale if you can, particularly if your cat has shown signs of anxiety.

 It is useful to get your cat used to being called to come to you.
 Have some treats in a tin and shake the tin along with their name and then give them a treat - your cat will learn that the tin shake means treats and will come running!
 You then have a little bit of control when you go outside to call them in.